Trhaokiet1303/DDoS_Attack/README.md

 You can also use pyinstaller to make an executable of the client so the victim won't need to download python and dependencies.You can also change the port if you want but you will need to change the port also in the server script.

-List of dependencies you will need :
+List of dependencies you will need run client:

 - pip install sockets
 - pip install scapy